cns-iu/4025C_VR/README.md

   <sub>Fig.3 Assembly Area</sub>
 </p>

 After the user clicked the trigger object in MA, we are teleported to the AA.
 In AA we find a library of components, scaled to 10x their normal size.
-At regular size many of these components would be very hard to work with - especially the small spherical connector nodes (they are 5mm in diameter in MA and 5cm in AA).
+At regular size many of these components would be very hard to work with - especially the small spherical connector nodes (they are 5mm in diameter in MA and 5cm in AA, with a clickable envelope of 7mm and 7cm respectively).
 Here assembly of structures works like in V2 of the application.

 ### Specifics